The Best Restaurants Where to Eat in La Paz, Baja Mexico

 My dish of choice is the mahi mahi, a la plancha con ajo, or grilled in a garlic chile sauce with a salad on the side.
 It’s a delicious meal anytime of the day. but I’ve also had some pretty good tacos and other traditional Mexican dishes.

 Their laidback palapa bar is the best place to wait out the afternoon heat with a margarita and some chips and their unique salsa.
-Plus, they offer a non-alcoholic refreshing cucumber drink that’s ideal on a hot humid day.
+Plus, they offer a non-alcoholic refreshing cucumber drink that hits the spot on a hot humid day.

 MARISCOS BISMARKCITO